 Terawhiti - the Stampede that never was

-Today, the area, consisting of about 25,000 acres of wilderness lands, is mostly a marginal sheep and cattle farm and true to its nature, it has one of the most productive wind farms in the world.
+Today, the area, which has about 25,000 acres of wilderness, is mostly a small sheep and cattle farm.
+It has one of the most productive wind farms in the world.

-In 2003 I proposed to Wellington City Council that we organise a mass community cycling, running and walking event to rival anything else like it in New Zealand which I called the "Terawhiti Stampede".
+In 2003, I presented a business proposal to Wellington City Council to organise a mass community cycling, running, and walking event to rival anything else like it in New Zealand, which I called the "Terawhiti Stampede".

-The idea was to have three challenging events in one, all starting and finishing from Makara Village and coinciding with their village fair.
+The idea was to have three events in one.
+They started and finished from Makara Village, and happened during their annual village fair.

 I pitched the idea to John Dawson, Manager of Wellington City's Summer City Programme.
-The Council loved the idea and a feasibility study was undertaken and I presented to the Council in 2003.
-The event concept had the endorsement of the Grace Family who own Terawhiti Station, the other landowners, including Long Gulley and the Makara Community Association.
+The Council loved it and a feasibility study was undertaken and I presented it to the Council in 2003.
+The Grace Family, who own Terawhiti Station, supported the idea.
+Other landowners, including Long-Gulley and the Makara Community Association, also supported the idea.
 It was determined that all of the health and safety requirements could be met.
-The Council was prepared to underwrite the event for several years by which time our budget forecasts were that it would be commercially viable.
+The Council was prepared to underwrite the event for several years, by which time our budget forecasts were that it would be commercially viable.
 It was planned to bring in a professional event management company to run the event.
 So it was all set to go!
 Until...

 I do not think there will ever be a Terawhiti Stampede, although I still love the idea.